Skip to content

 cargo add grafeo

-use grafeo::Database;
+use grafeo::GrafeoDB;

-fn main() -> Result<(), grafeo::Error> {
+fn main() -> Result<(), grafeo_common::utils::error::Error> {

 // Create an in-memory database

-let db = Database::open_in_memory()?;
+let db = GrafeoDB::new_in_memory();

 // Create a session and execute queries

-let session = db.session()?;
+let mut session = db.session();

 session.execute(r#"

-INSERT (:Person {name: 'Alice', age: 30})
+INSERT (:Person {name: 'Alix', age: 30})

-INSERT (:Person {name: 'Bob', age: 25})
+INSERT (:Person {name: 'Gus', age: 25})

 "#)?;